41 (Clopidogrel bisulfate 75 mg (base))

 Pill imprint 41 has been identified as Clopidogrel bisulfate 75 mg (base).

-Clopidogrel is used in the treatment of ischemic stroke; transient ischemic attack; heart attack; peripheral arterial disease; acute coronary syndrome (and more), and belongs to the drug class platelet aggregation inhibitors.
+Clopidogrel is used in the treatment of ischemic stroke; ischemic stroke, prophylaxis; heart attack; acute coronary syndrome; percutaneous coronary intervention (and more), and belongs to the drug class platelet aggregation inhibitors.
 There is no proven risk in humans during pregnancy.
-Clopidogrel 75 mg (base) is not subject to the Controlled Substances Act.
+Clopidogrel 75 mg (base) is not a controlled substance under the Controlled Substance Act (CSA).

 - 75 mg (base)